Palatal hook

-Palatal hooks are also used for Lithuanian dialectology in the Lithuanian Phonetic Transcription System (or Lithuanian Phonetic Alphabet), including the exceptional form ꞔ, which while graphically a c plus palatal hook is conceptually a variant of and semantically equivalent to the ᶃ once recommended by the IPA.
+Palatal hooks are also used for Lithuanian dialectology in the Lithuanian Phonetic Transcription System (or Lithuanian Phonetic Alphabet), including the exceptional form ꞔ, which while graphically resembling a c plus palatal hook is actually a variant of the ᶃ once recommended by the IPA.

 Scope

 The palatal hook was introduced in 1921 and officially adopted in 1928.
 The last published IPA chart to support it was that of 1979.
 The following single non-palatal consonants appear on that chart.
-Those attested with palatal hook are bolded and set with the hook; the hooked letters are either in Unicode or are scheduled to appear in Unicode 18 in 2026.
-The columns for palatal letters are omitted; they are generally redundant with the hook, though 'palatalized palatals' are described in the literature.
-C with hook, ꞔ, is not a palatal letter but a script variant of ᶃ.
+Those attested with palatal hook are bolded.
+The columns for palatal letters are omitted; they are generally redundant with the hook, though 'palatalized palatals' are sometimes described in the literature.
+C with hook, /ꞔ/, is not a palatal letter but a script variant of /ᶃ/.
+W with hook, //, is attested as a convenient transcription for a palatalized bilabial approximant; ɗ with a hook, //, had been used for /[ʄ]/.